 The Audit Committee assists the Board in discharging its responsibilities with regard to financial reporting, external and internal audits and controls, including reviewing and monitoring the integrity of the Group’s annual and interim financial statements, reviewing and monitoring the extent of the non-audit work undertaken by external auditors, advising on the appointment of external auditors, overseeing the Group’s relationship with its external auditors, reviewing the effectiveness of the external audit process, and reviewing the effectiveness of the Group’s internal control review function.
 The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports remains with the Board.
 The Audit Committee will give due consideration to laws and regulations, the provisions of the UK Corporate Governance Code and the requirements of the Listing Rules.
 The UK Corporate Governance Code recommends that an audit committee comprise at least three members who are independent non-executive directors and includes one member with recent and relevant financial experience.
 The Audit Committee is chaired by Alison Baker and its other members are Magnus Mandersson, Richard Byrne and Carole Wainaina.
 The Directors consider that Alison Baker has recent and relevant experience.
 The Audit Committee will meet not less than three times a year.
 The Board considers that the Group complies with the requirements of the UK Corporate Governance Code in this respect.

 The Remuneration Committee assists the Board in determining its responsibilities in relation to remuneration, including making recommendations to the Board on the Company’s policy on executive remuneration, including setting the over-arching principles, parameters and governance framework of the Group’s remuneration policy and determining the individual remuneration and benefits package of each of the Company’s Executive Directors and certain senior executives.
 The Remuneration Committee will also ensure compliance with the UK Corporate Governance Code in relation to remuneration.
 The UK Corporate Governance Code provides that a remuneration committee should comprise at least three members who are independent Non-Executive Directors and that the chair of the board should not be the chair of the Remuneration Committee.
 The Remuneration Committee is chaired by Richard Byrne and its other members are Sir Samuel Jonah, Sally Ashford and Alison Baker.
 The Board considers that the Group complies with the requirements of the UK Corporate Governance Code in this respect.
-2.5 Share dealing code The Company has adopted, with effect from Admission, a code of securities dealings in relation to the Shares which is based on the requirements of the Market Abuse Regulation.
-The code adopted will apply to the Directors and all employees of the Group
+The Company adopted a Share Dealing Code, which is based on the requirements of the Market Abuse Regulation and which applies to Directors and all employees of the Group.